orbisgis/orbisdata/docs/README.md

 OrbisData is a library that offers a unique access point to query, manage and retrieve data.

-It is based on Groovy specific syntax and aims to provide an simple and fluent framework to work with geospatial data.
+It is based on Groovy specific syntax and aims to provide a simple and fluent framework to work with geospatial data.

 ## Getting Started